-In honor of the 50th anniversary of the Apollo 11 launch, the National Air and Space Museum will recreate the historic moment with a life-sized projection of the rocket on the Washington Monument.
+In honor of the 50th anniversary of the Apollo 11 mission, the National Air and Space Museum is recreating the historic moment with a life-sized projection of the Saturn V rocket on the Washington Monument.

 The "Apollo 50: Go for the Moon" presentation is a joint effort between the U.S. Department of the Interior, 59 Productions and the National Air and Space Museum.

-The National Air and Space Museum will also be displaying Neil Armstrong’s suit for the first time in 13 years, beginning Tuesday, and will be hosting a late-night celebration in the museum Saturday.
+The National Air and Space Museum also has Neil Armstrong’s space suit on display for the first time in 13 years, and will be hosting a late-night celebration in the museum Saturday.